adematti/comet-emu/docs/source/Tutorial/examples.rst

    Moreover, we stress that ``define_fiducial_cosmology`` is only used to set the fiducial cosmological parameter values.
-It cannot be used to set default paramater values for the evaluation of the model.
+It cannot be used to set default parameter values for the evaluation of the model.

 .. container:: cell markdown